 7. Testing, Testing, 1, 2, 3

-Fill up the pond with water – ideally you can use a dechlorinator to filter the chlorine out of the water you fill your pond with since chlorine can kill beneficial bacteria.
+Fill up your backyard pond with water.
+Ideally you can use a dechlorinator to filter the chlorine out of the water you fill your pond with since chlorine can kill beneficial bacteria.

 It’s a good idea to take a close look at your rock pond walls as the water fills around them to make sure they’re not settling or moving too much, thus requiring you to reposition them.

-Once your pond is full, plug your pump cord into a yard outlet (we’ve been using this Yard Master 6-Outlet power stake for three years).
+Once your pond is full, plug your pump cord into a yard outlet (we’ve been using this Yard Master 6-Outlet power stake since day one and it still works).
 It’s a magical thing to watch your backyard pond come to life for the first time!

 If your water is muddy and turbid for the first 7-14 days after you fill it, don’t despair!
 That’s normal.
 It will take a bit of time for your filters to kick into full gear and your pond to clear up.

-Also, as your pond is filling and for the next 24-48 hours after it’s full, keep a close eye out for any signs of leaks.
+Also, as your pond is filling AND for the next 24-48 hours after it’s full, keep a close eye out for any signs of leaks.
 Is the ground wet where it shouldn’t be?
 Is the pond level dropping?
-If so, there’s a good chance you have a leak, and 9/10 times that leak is happening somewhere in your waterfall and can be easily fixed by rearranging a rock or pond liner.
+If so, there’s a good chance you have a leak, and 9/10 times that leak is happening somewhere in your waterfall and can be easily fixed by rearranging rocks or pond liner.

 Congratulations, you’re now the proud new owner of a gorgeous backyard pond that you built yourself!

 IV.
-Ongoing Maintenance & Alterations To Your Backyard Pond
+Ongoing Maintenance and Alterations To Your Backyard Pond

-Ongoing maintenance on your pond will be minimal if you don’t have ducks.
+Ongoing maintenance on your backyard pond will be minimal if you don’t have ducks.
+Ha!
 The fewer ducks you have, the less maintenance your pond will require.

-Given that we have seven ducks, we decided that our single biofilter pond needed a friend, so we added a second 50 gallon filter bog with a waterfall that cascades into the back of the first filter pond.
+Given that we have ducks, we decided that our single biofilter pond needed a friend, so we added a second 50 gallon filter bog with a waterfall that cascades into the back of the first filter pond.
 The general rule is you want your bog/filter portion of your system to be at least 20% of your pond; ex: 100 sq ft pond surface would need 10-20 sq ft bog/filter system.
-(You can read more about that here if you’re interested.)

 We also ended up adding a second waterfall off of our original filter pond to add additional waterflow/aeration to the near side of our pond.
 You can see that project pictured below:

 Additionally, to get even more oxygen into our pond to keep Sid Fishest and his fish family (our four pond fish) happy, we got two of these small aerators.
 More oxygen into your pond = healthier pond water.
-We do clean our filter media 1-2 times per year as-needed, but without ducks you should rarely (some people say never) have to clean your filter media – that’s one of the neat things about the skippy biofilter system.
+We do clean our filter media at least 1-2 times per year as-needed, but without ducks you should rarely (some people say never) have to clean your filter media.
+That’s one of the neat things about the Skippy biofilter system.

-Using the test strips in our materials list below, we test our pond water periodically throughout the year and it has yet to measure anything less than ideal.
+Using the test strips in our materials list below, we test our pond water periodically throughout the year.
+The water has yet to measure anything less than ideal.

 Pond Maintenance Schedule

 - IF waterfall has slowed due to debris clogging it, unplug the pump.
-The water reversal will usually dislodge whatever is in the pump impeller; if not, you’ll need to hop in, disconnect the pump, pop off the top and remove the clog manually.
+The water reversal will usually dislodge whatever is in the pump impeller; if not, you’ll need to hop in, disconnect the pump, bring it to the side of the pond, pop off the top and remove the clog manually.